top of page

 • The IEP will include (among other things): present levels of academic/functional performance, measurable annual goals, accommodations/modifications, special education & related services, placement information, transition planning (for older students) etc.

-• Parents must be invited, and the school must make efforts to make participation possible (including alternate methods).
+• Parents are a part of the IEP Team and must be invited.
+The school must make efforts to make participation possible (including alternate methods).

 5. Implementation